abinit/abipy_book/abipy_book/structure.md

 ## Reading a structure from file

-It is possible to initialize a structure from different file formats:
+It is possible to initialize a structure object from different file formats:

    * CIF
    * POSCAR/CONTCAR